 Words matter.
 One fundamental behavior change is ensuring you're using inclusive language that does not alienate those with mental health conditions.
 You can use this helpful guide to inclusive language and have leadership share out in company-wide messaging.

 It's also essential that leadership strives to practice fairness toward everyone and recognizes that different people have different needs.
 For example, people coping with anxiety tend to thrive better when they feel prepared.
-Sharing a meeting agenda ahead of time allows them to know what to expect and puts them at greater ease.
+Sharing a meeting agenda ahead of time lets them know what to expect and puts them at greater ease.

 5. Continuously track engagement to keep the pulse of employee morale